More than 60 of the BEST

 “Custom Crush” is the answer to how to make wine when your pockets aren’t quite deep enough to own your own winery.
 A custom crush facility is a bonded winery that allows other wine brands to make wine at their facility.
 A visit to a custom crush tasting room presents the opportunity to taste extremely limited production wines that are often rarely found outside of the Napa Valley.
 It’s great way to discover – and support – Napa’s burgeoning winemakers.

-A few weeks after the frenzy of grape harvest in Napa Valley.
-The Olive Mill Tour & Tasting at Round Pond is the only in-depth tour available of a working mill; however, numerous local producers have storefronts in the valley where visitors are invited to taste and learn what distinguishes a good quality oil from the mass-marketed impostors.
+A few weeks after the frenzy of grape harvest, another harvest season begins in Napa Valley: olive harvest.
+Round Pond offers the only formal olive oil tasting in the Napa Valley; however, numerous olive oil producers have storefronts in the valley where visitors are invited to taste and learn what distinguishes a good quality oil from the mass-marketed impostors.
 A bottle of locally made olive oil also makes a great gift for any non-wine drinking friends back home, too.

 Napa Porchfest is an annual music festival held in late-July in Downtown Napa.
 A sizeable section of Old Town Napa is cordoned off for the event where more than 50 local homeowners’ porches become impromptu stages for more than 100 bands performing rock, bluegrass, jazz, blues, folk, reggae and even classical.
 More than 2,500 attendees rove the festival on foot, by bike and even motorized Laz-Z-Boy recliners have been spotted in past years.
 It’s a music festival with homespun charm and tons of fun if you can make it!